⚠️ Use credit cards responsibly!

 2. Make a list of the person’s credit card accounts.
 If you are not sure which accounts the person had, the spouse or executor of the deceased can request a copy of the person’s credit report to check.

 3. Notify the credit card companies of the death.
 If the card was solely in the deceased’s name, you should ask to close the account.
 If you have a joint credit card account, tell the credit card issuer that one account holder is now deceased.
-You will generally have the option to close the account or keep it open in your name only; however, the terms of the credit card agreement, such as the annual percentage rate, may change once you are the sole account holder.
+You will generally have the option of either closing the account or keeping it open in your name only; however, the terms of the credit card agreement, such as the annual percentage rate, may change once you are the sole account holder.

 5. Make timely payments on any jointly held credit cards.
 Even if you don’t plan to keep using the card, just one late payment can have a negative effect on your credit score, which may make it more difficult to get credit in your own name going forward.
 The death of a loved one is a stressful time, so to ensure you do not miss a payment, consider setting up automatic minimum payments on any joint credit accounts.